lightpoichich/baserow/docs/patterns/jobs.md

 #### `Job.state`

 `Job.state` stores state's description.
-The value here can be one of predefined constant values for known states:
+The `Job.state` value can be one of predefined constant values for known states:

 * `pending` - when a job is scheduled and waits to be picked up by a Celery worker
 * `started` - when a job has been started